sunpietro/dragster/README.md

 It works both on desktop (using mouse interface) and mobile devices (using touch interface).
 It's only 3kB minified.

+See the library in action at the demo page: [Dragster.js demo page](http://sunpietro.github.io/dragster/)

 ## The sample usage
 You can start using it preparing following HTML code: